okulovsky/GettingAndCleaning/readme.md

 Note that pathes for the required files are similar in both folders: /test/[filename]_test.txt and /train/[filename]_train.txt.
 The method readFromBothSource reads data from two files with the specified filename, located in test/ and train/ folders, and concatenates the read tables.

 ## Task 2.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+Extract only the measurements on the mean and standard deviation for each measurement.

 The required columns are selected with grepl function, and then subset the read data.

-## Uses descriptive activity names to name the activities in the data set
+## Task 3.
+Use descriptive activity names to name the activities in the data set

 The code is self-explanatory.

-## Appropriately labels the data set with descriptive variable names.
+## Task 4.
+Appropriately label the data set with descriptive variable names.

 The initial names of the data are transformed with regular expression, e.g. tBodyAcc-mean()-Z -> tBodyAcc.Z.mean, fBodyBodyGyroJerkMag-mean() -> fBodyBodyGyroJerkMag.mean

-## From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+## Task 5.
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 The code is self-explanatory